Walled town of Riyadh

 The walled town of Riyadh was the original core of Riyadh, the modern-day capital of Saudi Arabia, located on the western edge of Wadi al-Batʼha in present-day districts of ad-Dirah and ad-Doho.
-It emerged from the city-state of Migrin around 1746 when Dahham ibn Dawwas built a wall and a Al Hukm Palace within it, and ruled as the settlement's chieftain until his overthrow by the First Saudi State in 1773.
+It emerged from the city-state of Migrin around 1746 when Dahham ibn Dawwas built a governing palace and a wall within it, and ruled as the settlement's chieftain until his overthrow by the First Saudi State in 1773.
 It was later the center of power of the Second Saudi State for most of 19th century following brief Ottoman presence in the Najd.
 Abdulaziz ibn Saud recaptured the town in 1902 and made it the base for his 30-year long unification wars that led to the establishment of Saudi Arabia in 1932.
 The town served as the administrative center of the Saudi government before King Abdulaziz ibn Saud moved his workplace and residence to the Murabba Palace in 1944.
 In 1950, he instructed the dismantling of the fortifications in order to expand the settlement into a metropolis and the walled town eventually ceased to exist.
 The area covering the perimeters of the erstwhile town was renamed as the Qasr al-Hukm District in 1973 with the aim of preserving its historical and architectural significance.